CIRCL/AIL-framework/doc/README.md

 ### Automation key

 The authentication of the automation is performed via a secure key available in the AIL UI interface.
-Make sure you keep that key secret as it gives access to the entire database!
+Make sure you keep that key secret.
+It gives access to the entire database!
 The API key is available in the ``Server Management`` menu under ``My Profile``.

 The authorization is performed by using the following header:

 ~~~~
-Authorization: YOUR API KEY
+Authorization: YOUR_API_KEY
 ~~~~
 ### Accept and Content-Type headers